COVID-19, Education and Inclusion

 As this article was being written support for this approach was streaming in, from many, many parents and over 50% of UK Local Authorities, as well as the British Medical Association and the independent Sage group.

 Given the gravity of events outlined at the beginning of this article it is right that the Government have been called out on their strategy.

-What has occured is a staggered return, with social distancing and risk assessments leading to many schools not restarting until September.
+What has occurred is a staggered return, with social distancing and risk assessments leading to many schools not restarting until September.
 It was confirmed on June 10th that most school children will not be back fully until September at the earliest.
-What we need now are more laptop computers, morning TV lessons on BBC1 and fully funded summer camps with catchup tutoring.
+What we need now are more laptop computers, morning TV lessons on BBC1 and fully funded summer camps with catch-up tutoring.